JaiWillems/celest/docs/source/guide/tutorials.rst

 The first step is to import and prepare the time and position data.
-This includes setting up the :class:`Satellite` object that holds the necessary but not sufficient information to generate the desired windows.
+This includes setting up the :class:`Satellite` object that holds the necessary but insufficient information to generate the desired windows.

 .. code-block::